 What exactly is Nightlase?

-Nightlase is a non-invasive laser therapy that expands a patient’s airway, resulting in improved sleep and snoring reduction.
+Nightlase is a non-invasive laser therapy that expands a patient’s airway, improving sleep and snoring reduction.
 The therapy results in the contraction of the soft tissues at the back of the throat and airway, therefore widening the airway.
-A Nightlase therapy comprises three to four sessions spread over nine to twelve weeks.
+Nightlase therapy comprises three to four sessions spread over nine to twelve weeks.
 Each visit lasts around 45 minutes.
 Snoring improvement often lasts up to a year, and treatments may be repeated as necessary.

 Am I a Nightlase Snoring Treatment Candidate?